allvpv/website/content/haotic-journey-through-envvars/index.md

 environment down: Bash, Python’s `subprocess.exec`, the C library `execl`, and so on.

-This is what you expect – variables are inherited by child processes.
+And this is what you expect – variables are inherited by child processes.
 That’s the point – to track the environment.

 > Which tools do *not* pass the parent's environment?
 >